The race to defuse Congo’s carbon bomb

 Lewis and his team were about to confirm a major scientific discovery: Ikenge sits in the midst of the largest swathe of tropical peatland on the planet.
 People in Ikenge were thrilled because they thought peat might turn to profit much like Congo’s mineral wealth.

 “It’s not something to dig up and sell, but explaining why can be a struggle,” said Lewis, a blond, bespectacled Briton affiliated with universities in Leeds and London who sees his work partly as pure science, and partly as activism on behalf of the environment and of the Congolese people.
-“People are drinking river water don’t have the most basic thing — a water pump, a well.
+“People drinking river water don’t have the most basic thing — a water pump, a well.
 They want the benefit immediately.”

 At around 56,000 square miles (about the size of Iowa) and more than 30 feet deep in places, the peatland Congo shares with its neighbor, the Republic of Congo, holds at least as much carbon as the whole world currently emits in three years of burning fossil fuels.